 Seriously though, this is the kind of question that wakes an over-thinker like me at 2am in the morning!

-Just where did all this over-thinking come from about my freshly washed laundry blowing about in the breeze for all the neighbours and passers by to see?
+And just where did all this over-thinking come from about my freshly washed laundry blowing about in the breeze for all the neighbours and passers by to see?

 That would be Facebook, of course.
 Not that I really think that needs clarifying!
 Where else does anyone subject themselves to an abnormal amount of paranoia producing material.
 If it wasn’t Facebook you knew it was going to be some other social media platform.